498A IPC: Is it Bailable or not? Learn About the Legal Implications

 • Arnesh Kumar vs. State Of Bihar (2014): This case led to guidelines that limit unnecessary arrests under Section 498A.

-• Rajesh Sharma & Others vs. State Of U.P.
-(2017): This judgment introduced measures like Family Welfare Committees to curb misuse.
+• Decision of Rajesh Sharma & Others vs. State Of U.P.
+(2017): Such measures include the introduction of Family Welfare Committees as a means to control abuse.

-2. Criteria for Granting Bail: Generally, the court considers three main factors when granting bail in a non-bailable offence like Section 498A:
+In general, the court will take into account three primary considerations when allowing bail in a non-bailable offence such as Section 498A:

 • The accused will not flee the authorities.